best-practice-and-impact/ons-git-config/README.md

 [.gitconfig](the_setup/.gitconfig)

 This references two arbitrarily named `.inc` files, which are included for GitLab and GitHub respectively.
+You'll need to substitute in your own credentials to use these template.

 `gitlab.inc`:
 [gitlab.inc](the_setup/gitlab.inc)